AdguardTeam/CompatibilityIssues/README.md

 We deeply appreciate and value community contributions.
 You can contribute by creating an issue or opening a pull request in this repository.

+## Banking apps filtering policy

+AdGuard does not filter banking websites and applications due to security concerns.
+Many banking apps use SSL pinning, a technique to verify that the server's certificate is the one expected by the app.
+Filtering traffic could interfere with this process, causing banking apps to fail or detect potential security threats.

+Therefore, we exclude banking apps from filtering by default to protect your sensitive financial data and ensure their stable operation.

+If your banking application experiences any problems and isn't yet excluded from filtering by default, please open a [new issue](https://github.com/AdguardTeam/CompatibilityIssues/issues/new) or pull request in this repository.

+#### Banking apps should be added to:
+- [block_ads_exclusions.json](android/block_ads_exclusions.json) list for AdGuard for Android

 &nbsp;

 ## Filtering lists for AdGuard for Android